ch1seL/JStream/README.md

 # JStreamAsyncNet
-Easy way to serialize and desirialize objects from/to a stream
+Easy way to serialize and desirialize objects from/to a async stream

 ## How to use